Semrush helps you:

 Middle of the Funnel: Interest

-With the Middle of the Funnel, your goal shifts from awareness to interest.
+With the Middle of the Funnel, your goal shifts from the awareness stage to the consideration stage (you start being interested in the product/service).

 The middle of the marketing funnel